Mr-XxX01/IP-TRACK/README.md

 # SERVEO
 ########
-python3 seeker.py
+python3 IPTRACK.py

 # NGROK ETC.
 ############

-# In First Terminal Start seeker in Manual mode like this
+# In First Terminal Start IP-TRACK in Manual mode like this
-python3 seeker.py -t manual
+python3 IPTRACK.py -t manual

 # In Second Terminal Start Ngrok or any other tunnel service on port 8080
 ./ngrok http 8080